ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

 ServiceMode records can contain address hints via `ipv6hint` and `ipv4hint` parameters.
 When these are received, they SHOULD be considered as positive non-empty answers for the purpose of the algorithm when A and AAAA records corresponding to the TargetName are not available yet.
-Clients are required to issue A and AAAA queries as applicable for the TargetNames they don't have answers for yet.
-When those answers return, they update the available set of responses as new answers (see {{new-answers}}).
+Note that clients are still required to issue A and AAAA queries for those TargetNames if they haven't yet received those records.
+When those records are received, they replace the hints and update the available set of responses as new answers (see {{new-answers}}).

 ### Examples